grumpypixel/go-airport-finder/README.md

 This is a Golang library which retrieves all sorts of information about airports around the world.
 The underlying data is based on data collected and provided by [OurAirports.com](https://ourairports.com).

-A first version of this was created to power the "Airport Finder" for another project of mine, the [GoPilot](https://github.com/grumpypixel/msfs2020-gopilot).
+An initial version of this library was built to power the "Airport Finder" for the [GoPilot](https://github.com/grumpypixel/msfs2020-gopilot).

 ## The API